Robert42/cairo_xcb_alpha_test/README.md

 Let's also close our window when clicking on it.

 Remember our window call?
-We'v simple passed zero for the last two arguments, `value_mask` and `value_list`.
+We've simple passed zero for the last two arguments, `value_mask` and `value_list`.
 This two arguments can be used to customize our window in multiple ways.
 In a way, those are optional arguments for `xcb_create_window`.
 With `value_mask` you "bitwise-or" all optional arguments you want to pass in `value_list`, which is an array of `uint32_t` storing all values.
-The order is implicitely defined by the value of the bits.
+The order is implicitly defined by the value of the bits.

 In order to react to a mouse click, we need to tell X11 that we want to listen to the `XCB_EVENT_MASK_BUTTON_PRESS` event.
 So we simply add the optional argument `XCB_CW_EVENT_MASK` and set its value to `XCB_EVENT_MASK_BUTTON_PRESS`.
 Don't forget to actually pass those values to `xcb_create_window`.